Al-Alam News Network

-Al-Alam (العالم) is an Arabic news channel broadcasting from Iran and owned by the state-owned media corporation Islamic Republic of Iran Broadcasting (IRIB).
+Al-Alam (شبكه جهانى العالم) is an Arabic news channel broadcasting from Iran and owned by the state-owned media corporation Islamic Republic of Iran Broadcasting (IRIB).

 The network's political coverage tends to be the most popular; however, other subjects, such as commentaries, analysis, business and sports also get a share of the audience.
 Programs are broadcast to over 300 million Arab people around the world, with large audiences in the Persian Gulf and Mediterranean regions.
 The satellite channel can be received on five continents.

-Al-Alam has news bureaus in Tehran, Beirut and Baghdad.
+Al-Alam has news bureaus in Tehran, Beirut, and Baghdad.
 Unlike many other channels, it can be viewed in Iraq without the use of a satellite receiver, as it is able to use a terrestrial transmitter close to the Iran-Iraq border.

 History

-An English-language website, known as Alalam News, was launched on August 15, 2006.
+An English-language website, known as Alalam News, was launched on 15 August 2006.

 According to the Columbia Journalism Review, the channel's mission is to "help Iran emerge as the region's top power" by exploting Arab anger toward U.S. foreign policy, emphasizing Arabs and Iranians common Islamic faith, and capitalizing on the rift between Arabs and their governments.

 In February 2003 ahead of the 2003 U.S. invasion of Iraq, Al-Alam began terrestrially broadcasting from Iran into Iraq.
 The channel's studios were located in Tehran, but the channel used a relay station on a hill near the Iran-Iraq border to broadcast into Iraq.
 Al-Alam is presented in Arabic, but all the anchors and newscasters are Iranian.
 The channel's primary target audience was at first Iraq's Shiite majority.

 Al-Alam launched an Arabic-language website in 2004 and an English-language website in 2006.
 The Arabic and English sites do not mirror the other's content.

 Alalam News Network launched its Persian website in April 2007 in order to cover news exclusively in the Persian language.

 Capturing of British nationals by the Iranian Navy

 Al-Alam was the first network to air videos of Royal Navy personnel captured by the Islamic Revolutionary Guard Corps Navy in 2007.
-During the 2007 Iranian seizure of Royal Navy personnel al-Alam reported with regard to British soldiers’ confessions about the infringement of Iran's maritime sovereignty, Al-Alam news channel had an important portion in covering that incident.
-It was the forerunner in transmitting the soldiers’ confessions, and was the main and prime source for media coverage in this respect.
+During the 2007 Iranian seizure of Royal Navy personnel al-Alam reported with regard to British soldiers' confessions about the infringement of Iran's maritime sovereignty, Al-Alam news channel had an important portion in covering that incident.
+It was the forerunner in transmitting the soldiers' confessions, and was the main and prime source for media coverage in this respect.